kimatron/fish-id/README.md

 [Stackoverflow](Stackoverflow.com),
 [FreeCodeCamp](www.freecodecamp.org).
 - Rewatched Love Math project from [Code Institute](www.codeinstitute.com) for inspiration on how to start setting up my site
 - Read through some open source github code to get an idea how to set up the code for modals and flash cards, then worked my code around those ideas.
 For example, I checked the repository from an old javascript project which helped me to understand how everything in a quiz functioned together more.
-Used Iuliias code as a base for the flashcards to learn and play around with to add more depth and usefulness to the aim of the page[GitHub Repository](https://github.com/IuliiaKonovalova)
+Used some of Iuliias code as a base for the flashcards to learn and play around with to add more depth and usefulness to the aim of the page, so editing it to my own as I went along [GitHub Repository](https://github.com/IuliiaKonovalova)
 - Used [Coolors](https://coolors.co/) to get a color scheme to match my images.
 - All photos used were my own, taken by me or for me with permission by my co-worker Tony Land in the Cayman Islands.
+- Questions and content written by myself.

 ### Acknowledgments
-- Thanks to Viola for keeping me sane and providing advice at silly o clock in the morning when my eyes weren't working anymore joining me for a hackathon in the middle of the project, as if we didn't have enough to keep us awake at night :)
+- Thanks to Viola for keeping me sane and providing advice at silly o clock in the morning when my eyes weren't working anymore and joining me for a hackathon in the middle of the project, as if we didn't have enough to keep us awake at night :)
 - And thanks to my mentor Juliia for not ignoring me and jumping in to answer all my annoying questions whenever she was asked :) https://github.com/IuliiaKonovalova